MeltwaterArchive/datasift-java/MIGRATING_TO_V-3.0.0.md

 Code: Basics
 ===

-Code examples are available in (src/main/java/com/datasift/client/examples)[src/main/java/com/datasift/client/examples].
+Code examples are available in [src/main/java/com/datasift/client/examples](src/main/java/com/datasift/client/examples).

 You begin by providing a configuration object to the DataSift client.
 From there the client instance gives you access to the rest of the DataSift API.
-This is organized in a similar way to the (DataSift REST API documentation)[http://dev.datasift.com/docs/rest-api] except where it didn't make sense to do so.
+This is organized in a similar way to the [DataSift REST API documentation](http://dev.datasift.com/docs/rest-api) except where it didn't make sense to do so.

 ```java